Why Clean Purified Water is so Important

 Small amounts of pathogens may live in our water at any given time, and our bodies know how to handle them.
 But be wary of larger amounts that come from sewage, septic leaks, and even rainfall or snowmelt.

-What began as a well-intentioned effort to lower risk of tooth decay and oral health problems has turned into a potential high health risk that more people should know about.
+What began as a well-intentioned effort to lower the risk of tooth decay and oral health problems has turned into a potential high health risk that more people should know about.

 Decades ago, the government added fluoride to drinking water to improve dental health.
 But today, studies have unearthed concerning evidence that fluoride may have health risks that far outweigh the chemical byproduct’s benefits.